AlmaCuevas/Gamified_Imagined_Speech_Paradigm/readme.md

 In assets/extras_images you'll find the visual resources.

 This code was inspired from https://github.com/plemaster01/PythonPacman, for a tutorial you can check: https://www.youtube.com/watch?v=9H27CimgPsQ&t=684s

+## How to run
+Add SS and instructions on how to run

+## License
+Choose a License